InterLinked1/lbbs/README.md

 Then, create a database called `bbs` and a table called `users` - the SQL to do so is in `scripts/dbcreate.sql`.

 Don't forget to also add your DB connection info to `mod_auth_mysql.conf`!

+## FAQ

+#### Can I try it out?

+Sure!
+The reference installation of LBBS is the PhreakNet BBS, reachable at `bbs.phreaknet.org`.
+Guest login is allowed.

+#### Why is there a non-standard filtering engine (MailScript) included?

+The MailScript filtering language serves a slightly different purpose than common filtering languages like Sieve or procmail.
+It includes capabilities that other filtering languages do not, such as the ability to execute system commands.
+Additionally, these rules cannot be directly edited by users in any way.
+They are intended to allow the sysop to define rules for the system or per user, if needed.

+The language grammar for MailScript is also extremely simple, which made adding an implementation of it extremely easy.
+Support for Sieve and ManageSieve will be added at some point, and users will be able to manage these rules themselves.

 ## Licensing